union-fashion/home/api-first/index.md

 # The Union Fashion API-First Philosophy
-This is the philosophy of API-first at Union Fashion based upon [our history as a company](https://github.com/union-fashion/home/blob/master/api-history/index.md).
+This is the philosophy of API-first at Union Fashion based upon [our history as a company](https://github.com/union-fashion/home/blob/master/api-history/index.md), width [feedback by the core team](https://github.com/union-fashion/home/blob/master/api-first/index.md#team-feedback).

 ## TL;DR - If you need a quick summary of the philosophy.
 At Union Fashion we are API-first because it benefits everyone involved.